BawdyAnarchist/quBSD/Future_Development.md

 Housing market compared to lots of stuff.
 Overall look.
 ##### VIRTUAL MACHINE INTEGRATION

-qb-start
-	- Re-integrate the reclone stale zroot datasets, and test
-	- Maybe put it into qb-cleanup?
-	- get_info _ONJAILS needs to be reworked to include VMs

 VMs implementation
 	- Ubuntu released ZFS.
 Try to integrate zusr dataset, script internal, in /vmusr